psmithiv/nineam-localization-plugin/README.md

 Here we're setting the plugin to the type 'localization' which hooks the UI component to our LocaleManager plugin.
-Here's how it works: when a locale is changed on the LocaleManager at runtime, it updates any UI components using it as a plugin by calling the 'method' property specificed by the plugin and using the value of the 'key' as the parameter to that method.
+Here's how it works: when a locale is changed on the LocaleManager at runtime, it updates any UI components using it as a plugin by calling the 'method' property specified by the plugin and using the value of the 'key' as the parameter to that method.
 In our example, the key 'comp.title' resolves to 'en.comp.title' as defined above in Ext.locales.en.Global.

-You can also access proeprties of the LocaleManger via code:
+You can also access properties of the LocaleManger via code:

 ```js
 myLabel.setText(nineam.locale.LocaleManager.getProperty("comp.title"));